creature-time/docs/docs/avatar-base-guidelines.md

 title: Avatar Base Guidelines
 layout: default
 ---
-CreatureTime must use this documentation as a guideline for our producing avatars.
+CreatureTime developers must use this documentation as a guideline for our producing avatars.
 # Workflow

 > - All edits should be one directional.